 - Preheat your oven to 250℉ (or 120℃).

-- Heat the bacon fat and olive oil in a 6 quart or larger dutch oven on medium high heat.
+- Heat the oil in a 7-quart or larger dutch oven on medium high heat.

-- Meanwhile, toss the stew meat with the steak seasoning.
-Work in batches searing the meat until deep golden brown on all sides, transferring it to a bowl and repeating with the remaining pieces.
+- Meanwhile, add the beef to a bowl and toss with the steak seasoning.
+Work in batches searing the meat on all sides until deep golden brown, transferring it to a clean plate and repeating with the remaining pieces.

-- Reduce the heat under the dutch oven to medium low, de-glaze with the wine and scrape up the brown bits on the bottom of the pan with a wooden spoon.
-Add the browned stew meat back in the pot, with the vegetables and garlic, stirring to combine.
+- Reduce the heat under the dutch oven to medium-low and add in the onions and garlic.
+Stir and cook for 2 minutes.
+Pour in the wine and scrape up the brown bits on the bottom of the pan with a wooden spoon.
+Add the browned meat back in the pot along with any juices that accumulated, and the remaining vegetables and garlic, stirring to combine.

-- Top with chopped fresh parsley and serve with crusty torn bread.
+- Ladle stew into bowls and top with chopped fresh parsley and serve with crusty torn bread or a grilled cheese. sandwich.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »